Qubit-Hex/CryptoGraphi/README.md

 - 💻 PHP
 - 🔥 JavaScript
 - 📝 TypeScript
+- 🛠 Laravel
+- ⚛️ React

+## 🚧 Technologies (I'm Learning)
+- 🚀 Go
+- 🖥 C++

+## 🍴 Side Note.
+- I like to think of programming as a creative process just like creating a new dish.
+Both require attention to detail, patience, and the ability to experiment and iterate until you have the perfect recipe.

 <!---
 CryptoGraphi/CryptoGraphi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.